MAB Start Dates

 Year one

-The program begins with an on-campus session in January at K-State campus in Manhattan, KS or September at K-State Olathe where students begin three classes and learn the distance education technology.
-Assignments and projects are completed via distance and the courses conclude with a second campus session at K-State in March (Manhattan) or November (Olathe).
+The program begins with an on-campus session in January or September at K-State campus in Manhattan, KS where students begin three classes and learn the distance education technology.
+Assignments and projects are completed via distance and the courses conclude with a second campus session at K-State in March or November.
 At this second campus session students take final exams and present group project work.
 The rest of the first year, students take courses at a distance.

 Year two